Position Closing Date: Open until filled; early applications are strongly recommended

 Why does conserving land, water and nature in southern Colorado matter to you?

 Please describe your community engagement and fundraising experience.

 Why are you interested in working for Palmer Land Trust and where do you see yourself in 3 years?

-Describe your experience managing people, including volunteers, donors, and a wide-range of activities.
+Describe your experience coordinating people, including staff, donors, and a wide-range of activities.

 About Palmer Land Trust: